Our process for the perfect corporate video

 The challenge or problem

 What challenges or problems are your viewers facing?
 What do they care about?
+Here’s an example:

 Your solution

-Now we’re into the benefits your market will tune into.
+The benefits your market will tune into.

 Why you?